rbrother/articles/infia/article.md

 I did not make any further development to Infia after 1998.
 In 1999 I first continued development of the CH4 vibrational model, but that work had to be abandoned when another researcher published a model that went in sophistication even beyond the plans that Halonen and myself had.
 Having now experienced three dead-end projects in vibrational-model development, my frustration in the prospects of such research increased to the point that in end of 1999 I left academic world for my first software-development job in private industry.

 While preparing this blog-post in 2024 I have collected all Infia source-files, compiled binaries, documentation, articles and demo-projects to GITHUB for historical reference.
-These are available freely and publicly at the hopefully permanent URL [https://github.com/rbrother/Infia/](https://github.com/rbrother/Infia/) .
+These are available freely and publicly at the hopefully permanent URL [https://github.com/rbrother/Infia/](https://github.com/rbrother/Infia/).
 Nevertheless, if you check the program, feel also fee to drop me note at [robert@iki.fi](mailto:robert@iki.fi) or WhatsApp +358 45 1145602.

+Later in 2025 I was also able to [recompile Infia from original source codes](/post/resurrect-infia-2025) with latest version of Delphi IDE.

 ## Later uses of Infia